sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-deep-link/cp-mobile-dev-kit-deep-link.md

     >SAP Build Code recommends the dev space it deems most suitable, and it will automatically create a new one for you if you don't already have one.
 If you have other dev spaces of the Mobile Application type, you can select between them.
 If you want to create a different dev space, go to the Dev Space Manager.
 See [Working in the Dev Space Manager](https://help.sap.com/docs/build_code/d0d8f5bfc3d640478854e6f4e7c7584a/ad40d52d0bea4d79baaf9626509caf33.html).

 6. Your project is being created in the Project table of the lobby.
 The creation of the project may take a few moments.
+After the project has been created successfully, click the project to open it.

     <!-- border -->![MDK](img-1.6.png)

-7. After you see a message stating that the project has been created successfully, click the project to open it.
-The project opens in SAP Business Application Studio, the SAP Build Code development environment.
+7. The project opens in SAP Business Application Studio, the SAP Build Code development environment.

     <!-- border -->![MDK](img-1.7.png)